Our third day in Norway we took a boat trip along the Sognefjord,the longest fjord in Norway!

 Fjords- the shining gems of Norway!
-We felt in love with them, the nature and the country (but not the prices I must admit).
+We fell in love with them, nature and the country (but not the prices I must admit).
 It was not enough for us to see only the Lysefjord from above at the Preikestolen and Kjerag.
 We wanted more, more!

-After taking ferry from Stavanger to Bergen, we did not stay long there.
-After all Bergen is seen as a getaway to the Fjords.
+After taking the ferry from Stavanger to Bergen, we did not stay long there.
+After all, Bergen is seen as a getaway to the Fjords.
 The following day we were already on the road to see Norway’s the longest (2nd in the world) and deepest fjord, the Sognefjord.

-The morning started early with picking up the car at 8am from the rental office.
-The rental for three days with drop off at the airport cost us £85 (around £21 per person).
-The car was comfortable too; Audi e-tron (guys, i.e. drivers, were very pleased!).
+The morning started early with picking up the car at 8 am from the rental office.
+The rental for three days with a drop off at the airport cost us £85 (around £21 per person).
+The car was comfortable too; Audi e-Tron (guys, i.e. drivers, were very pleased!).
 The car trip also had toll charges.

 Why Flam not Gudvangen?

 We bought tickets online the evening before!
-The cost of one-way boat trip and return with coach was 430NOK (around £44.5) per person.
-There are several times to choose from depending on availability.
-The booking information said that you need to have printed tickets but we were absolutely fine with just showing electronic ones.
+The cost of the one-way boat trip and return with the coach was 430NOK (around £44.5) per person.
+There are several times to choose from, depending on availability.
+The booking information said that you need to have printed tickets, but we were fine with just showing electronic ones.

-In general, I enjoy boat trips and this 2 hours boat ride with amazing views was up my street.
+In general, I enjoy boat trips and this 2 hour boat ride with amazing views was up to my street.
 The boat trip started with the Aurlandsfjord, another branch of the Sognefjord, and then went into the Nærøyfjord.
-The views were breathtaking!
-Pictures do not do the justice but have a look at the snaps below.
+The views were breath-taking!
+Pictures do not do them justice but have a look at the snaps below.
 Is in it beautiful?

 The boat ride ended at Gudvangen.
-This is another small village of Norway with around 120 inhabitants.
+It is another small village of Norway with around 120 inhabitants.
 It is at the end of Nærøyfjord, offering scenic views and thus a magnet for tourists.
 It even had a Viking village, Njardarheim.
-The Viking valley is an authentic Viking village with people living there choosing the Viking era as lifestyle.
+The Viking Valley is an authentic Viking village with people living there choosing the Viking era as a lifestyle.
 The entry was 195NOK.
 We had only an hour before the coach departure and thus did not visit the Viking village.

 The coach ride was 30 minutes.
 We booked it at the same time as the boat ride.
-Actually, the cost of the return boat ride (4 hours) was the same as the boat + coach (2.5 hours).
-Being quite tight on time we opted for the 2.5 hours option.
-Once in Flam we grabbed some food and headed to make our first detour!
+The cost of the return boat ride (4 hours) was the same as the boat + coach (2.5 hours).
+Being quite tight on time, we opted for the 2.5 hours option.
+Once in Flam, we grabbed some food and headed to make our first detour!

 Short and very scenic (okay and challenging) drive up took us to the Stegastein Viewpoint (lookout).
 I said it was a bit challenging drive up because the road was like a snake!
-Going with a coach up this road is probably an experience on its own lol (If you thinking to do the trip with a coach, it costs 325 NOK).
+Going with a coach up this road is probably experience on its own lol (If you are thinking to make the trip with a coach, it costs 325 NOK).

 A spectacular view of the Aurlandsfjord opens from the viewing platform.
 You can appreciate how large and stunning the fjord is!
 The platform is 650 metres above the fjord, 30 metres out from the mountain’s side and 4 metres wide.

-Even if you do not reach the platform, you can see the Aurlandsfjord on the way up from couple viewing spots.
-The drive was just under 30 minutes and parking was free.
-It is worth making this detour?
-It is a MUST, if you are in the area.
+Even if you do not reach the platform, you can see the Aurlandsfjord on the way up from a couple viewing spots.
+The drive was just under 30 minutes, and parking was free.
+Is it worth making this detour?
+It is a MUST if you are in the area.

 Voss town was our last stop before the last stretch to Bergen.
 Voss is another city that commonly pop-ups on travel blogs and recommendations.
 An adrenaline capital of Norway- this is how it is described.
-We stopped here not for sport activities but for food.
-It was an evening and we were starving!
+We stopped here not for sports activities but food.
+It was an evening, and we were starving!
 The top priority was to find where to eat.
-We selected a steak place (Vossevangen Grill- & Steakhouse) but ordered chicken salad and we loved it.
-Actually, my hubby loved it so much that he got into salads when we returned (bonus!).
-However, what surprised us that the outdoor dinning area was also area for smoking.
-This was not ideal, as we wanted to have the dinner outside but none of us smoked.
+We selected a steak place (Vossevangen Grill- & Steakhouse) but ordered a chicken salad, and we loved it.
+My hubby loved it so much that he got into salads when we returned (bonus!).
+However, what surprised us that the outdoor dining area was also an area for smoking.
+It was not ideal, as we wanted to have dinner outside, but none of us smoked.

-After the dinner, we just chilled by the lake.
+After dinner, we just chilled by the lake.
 Would I recommend visiting Voss?
-In the evening it was very quiet and really not much to see, if you are not planning to do water or other active spots.
-However, it was a good stop for dinner and break in the road trip.
+In the evening, it was very quiet and not much to see if you are not planning to do water or other active spots.
+However, it was a good stop for dinner and a break on the road trip.